 To learn more about zen and balance in architecture, contact TAB Associates.
 We aim to create designs that capture their function and the client’s essence.

 It’s no secret that American home design has changed and evolved over the years.
 A recent article on Houzz presented a timeline of American home styles, showcasing these changes.

-Now, modern American homes are becoming more geometrical and minimalist in design.
+- Now, modern American homes are becoming more geometric and minimalist in design.
 However, many homeowners still built on the classic designs of the 18th, 19th, and 20th century to create their own, updated versions of these truly American homes.

 If you’re looking to make a statement with your exterior design, then believe it or not, black might be the way to go.
 An all black exterior color can be incredibly effective without being overwhelming.

 Obviously, not every home design will work in an all black exterior coating.
 For it to really work, you’ll want to get rid of exterior design elements that would distract from the boldness of the black color, such as the coordinating trim color.
 This will help provide the home’s structure with a minimalist and clean look that will have a powerful effect.